-Organisations collecting and receiving money from the public for non-charitable purposes do not need to be licensed, for example: sporting clubs; social groups; and schools or kindergartens operating their own fund raising events.
+Organisations that collect and receive money from the public for non-charitable purposes do not need to be licensed, for example: sporting clubs; environmental and conservation groups; animal welfare; and schools or kindergartens that operate their own fund raising events.

-The Charitable Collections Advisory Commitee does not have a role in regard to raffles and all enquiries regarding raffles should be directed to the Department of Racing, Gaming and Liquor on (08) 9425 1888.
+The Charitable Collections Advisory Commitee does not have a role in regard to raffles and all enquiries regarding raffles should be directed to the Department of Local Government, Sport and Cultural Industries - Racing, Gaming and Liquor (08) 6551 4888.

 Application forms for street collections and charitable collections licensing are available on the website or from Charitable Collections Licensing branch.

 A licence covers:

 - collection of money and goods from the public through the sale of any disc, badge, token, flower or other device;

 - admission charged for any entertainment or function when all or part proceeds are said to go to a charitable purpose;

 - advertising that suggests all or part proceeds from any event are to go to charitable purposes; and